Annual FFF Membership Meeting, April 24, 2019

 The next step in the process will be a review of the plan by DPR, which had a change in directors in January.
 Acting DPR Director Delano Hunter has acknowledged receipt of the ANC resolution and has stated that he will be reviewing it with his DPR colleagues.

 Mostly, the new plan documents changes that were made since 2009, including the addition of the Francis Dog Park in 2015, and the expansion of the 2501 M Street building at the south end of the field in 2016 and 2017.

 The new landscape plan, shown at right, was drafted by the professional landscape architecture firm, Oculus, which also developed the 2009 plan.
 FFF has funded the architectural work, and according to the DPR-FFF agreement, will also fund the improvements, which are mostly landscape plantings.

-Other changes and improvements include two water hydrants added in 2017, the proposed addition of a sign marking "Francis Field," and the proposed removal of an obsolete irrigation valve.
+Other changes and improvements include two water hydrants added in 2017 and the proposed removal of an obsolete irrigation valve.

-A larger view of the plan in on this website in PDF format.
+A larger view of the plan is on this website in PDF format.
 The labels for new features can be seen more easily on this large version.
 See 2019 Master Plan PDF.

 Approval of the new plan rests with DPR, under the existing agreement.
 Once DPR gives its approval, the plan will be submitted to the CFA, a federal agency that has jurisdiction over parks, buildings, and monuments that can be seen from federal facilities.
 A large western section of Francis Field is a part of Rock Creek Park, a national park.

 A more complete explanation of what would be changed on Francis Field according to this plan —and why—is provided in a more comprehensive article on this website.
 See Francis Field Master Plan Changes Explained.